Summarize this article in:

 How long should a startup launch take?

 For a small founder team, the launch window is usually two to four weeks of focused work, not a single day.
 Day-one traffic spikes look good in screenshots but rarely move long-term revenue.
-The four-week version gives the signal time to compound.
+The four-week version (warm list pre-launch, launch day, week-one community push, week-two paid amplification) gives the signal time to compound and gives you data on what to double down on.

 What goes wrong on launch day?

-The three most common failures are no support coverage when the first buyers hit a bug, broken payment or signup flows that were only tested in dev, and a positioning message that drove curious traffic instead of qualified buyers.
-A 30-minute prelaunch dry run with a friendly user catches most of these.
+The three most common failures are no support coverage when the first buyers hit a bug, broken payment or signup flows that were tested in dev but not in production, and a positioning message that drove curious traffic instead of qualified buyers.
+A 30-minute prelaunch dry run with a friendly user can catch most of these.

 What is the most important post-launch task?

-Talk to the first 10 paying buyers within 14 days on a real call.
-Ask what made them buy.
+Talk to the first 10 paying buyers within 14 days, on a real call, and ask what made them buy.
 Their language becomes your next round of positioning, your next ad copy, and your next blog post.
+Skipping this step is the biggest reason post-launch growth stalls in the second month.